AvolitesLtd/TitanManual/docs/controlling-fixtures/layouts.md

 The grid displayed on the layout screen can be extended to allow more fixtures, and can be hidden.

 To extend or shrink the grid area, drag the corner handles (while in Unlocked mode).
-The context menu <Keys.Context>Crop Grid</Keys.Context> button can be used to shrink the grid area so that it just encloses all the fixtures with no spare space.
+The context menu <Keys.ContextKey>Crop Grid</Keys.ContextKey> button can be used to shrink the grid area so that it just encloses all the fixtures with no spare space.

-To show or hide the grid, from the context menu select <Keys.Context>Options</Keys.Context> then go to the Layout tab and set the <Keys.Context>Show Grid</Keys.Context> toggle.
+To show or hide the grid, from the context menu select <Keys.ContextKey>Options</Keys.ContextKey> then go to the Layout tab and set the <Keys.ContextKey>Show Grid</Keys.ContextKey> toggle.

 ### Loading a lighting plan